habamax/habamax.github.io/_posts/2018-11-29-vim-asciidoctor-image-paste.md

 title: Paste clipboard images to Asciidoctor document from Vim
 ---

-More improvements for (vim-asciidoctor)[https://github.com/habamax/vim-asciidoctor] plugin.
+More improvements for [vim-asciidoctor](https://github.com/habamax/vim-asciidoctor) plugin.

 Now you can paste images to the document from clipboard:

 <img src="/assets/gifs/asciidoctor-pasteimg.gif" class="img-fluid" alt="animated gif with Vim pasting clipboard images">

+* No documentation yet.
+* Wouldn't work for neovim for sure, as I use vim's job stuff there.
+* External dependency (via settings) for GraphicsMagic (windows), `pngpaste` (OSX), and I am not sure what Linux should use.